 Insulation serves several important purposes in metal buildings.
 Besides providing resistance to cooling in winter and overheating in summer, it also minimizes the buildup of condensation and reduces the level of outside noise.
 If you plan on heating and cooling a structure, a little extra expenditure on insulation will yield significant savings in long-run energy costs.

-Insulation IS NOT included in the building kit package, and you (or your contractor) should obtain this separately.
+Insulation IS NOT included in the metal building kit package, and you (or your contractor) should obtain this separately.

 What Are the Benefits of Insulating Your Metal Building?